Negative testing

-Negative testing is a method of testing an application or system that ensures that the plot of the application is according to the requirements and can handle the unwanted input and user behavior.
+Negative testing is a method of testing an application or system to improve the likelihood that an application works as intended/specified and can handle unexpected input and user behavior.
 Invalid data is inserted to compare the output against the given input.
 Negative testing is also known as failure testing or error path testing.
 When performing negative testing exceptions are expected.
 This shows that the application is able to handle improper user behavior.
 Users input values that do not work in the system to test its ability to handle incorrect values or system failure.